sidgleyandrade/crawler-twitter/README.md

 # crawler-twitter

-crawler-twitter is a implementation multi-bounding-box using tweepy and postgresql to collect and store tweets (structured and json format)
+crawler-twitter is an implementation multi-bounding-box using tweepy and postgresql to collect and store tweets (structured and json format)
 ## Dependencies

 * python 2.7